University of Queensland, Brisbane

 - Sharon Lee: Senior Lecturer, University of Adelaide until 2020.
 Her interests in the project are related to flexible data modelling via skew mixture models.

 - Faicel Chamroukhi: Professor at University of Caen, his research interests include statistical learning, latent data models, multivariate and functional data analysis, pattern recognition, statistical signal and image processing, and their applications.
 F. Chamroukhi spent a year at Inria Lille (MODAL) in 2015/16 and is since an associate member of the team.
 Some of his projects include Inria partners (such as the upcoming ANR SMILES, 2018-2022).

-- Trung Tin Nguyen: PhD Student, University of Caen.
+- Trung Tin Nguyen: PhD Student, University of Caen, now post-doc fellow at Inria Statify since 2022.
 Tin started his PhD in October 2018 on a doctoral contract and is supervised by F. Chamroukhi.
 His thesis research is on unsupervised learning of feature hierarchies using deep mixtures of experts.

 Inria Grenoble Rhone-Alpes

 - Julyan Arbel: Junior researcher, Statify team.
 His interests in the project are related to Bayesian parametric and nonparametric statistics.

 - Jean-Baptiste Durand: Senior lecturer, Statify team.
 His interests in the project are related to probabilistic graphical models, count data and Bayesian nonparametrics.